AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices.md

 title: Configure new microservice-based publishing for AEM Guides as a Cloud Service
 description: Learn how to Configure new microservice-based publishing for AEM Guides.
 exl-id: 92e3091d-6337-4dc6-9609-12b1503684cd
-feature: Microservice In AEM Guides
+feature: Microservice in AEM Guides
 role: User, Admin
 ---
 # Configure new microservice-based publishing for AEM Guides as a Cloud Service